lehtiolab/msstitch/README.md

 ```

 To create a protein table, with isobaric quantification as for peptides, the
-average of the top-3 highest intensity peptides for MS1 quantification:
+average of the top-3 highest intensity peptides for MS1 quantification.
 For all of these, summarizing isobaric PSM data to peptide, protein, gene features
 is done using medians of log2 PSM quantification values per feature (e.g. a protein).
 If you'd
 rather use averages, use `--summarize-average` as below, where we also show log2
-transformation of intensities before summarizing and subsequent median-centering:
+transformation of intensities before summarizing and subsequent median-centering.
+FDR (q-values) for the protein table is here calculated 'classically', by ranking
+target and decoy proteins, taking their best scoring peptide's q-value as a score.
+`--logscore` is used since q-value is used (higher is better when comparing peptides).

 ```
 msstitch proteins -i set1_target_peptides.txt --decoyfn set1_decoy_peptides \